falkr/ttm4115/pages/prep-components.md

 caption: "A possible component-based structure for the Airgate system."
 ---

-* **Gate Controller** contains the main logic of the gate that ties together all hardware elements and the connection to the backend.
+* **Gate Controller** contains the main logic of the gate that ties together all hardware elements and the connection to the back end.
 * **Airport Interface** contains the code to adapt with various version for different airports.
 * **Turnstile**, **Display** and **Scanner** encapsulate all logic that is needed to adapt to the various versions of hardware Airgate has sold over time.

 At the bottom of the diagram you see six more components, each providing more generic functionality.
 Most of them are from open source projects (such as Apache), because they are also used in many other systems.

 * **Logging** provides a logging framework so that all events happening are logged into files or a data base.
-* **Data Base** provides a database to store passengers passing for some time, in case the backend system does not work.
+* **Data Base** provides a database to store passengers passing for some time, in case the back-end system does not work.
 * **Configuration Manager** is responsible for installing the proper component versions based on a configuration file and the specific hardware versions it detects.
 * **Remote Management** offers a user interface so that operators can log into the software remotely and run diagnosis tests or change the configuration.
 * **Web Server** contains a library to run a web server that is used by the remote management.